Pi (film): Production

-The film was sent to be developed in Bono Labs in Arlington, Virginia, which, according to Aronofsky, was the only one to develop black and white reversal stock.
-Consequently, the crew only received dailies after a week of sending the footage in.
+The film was sent to be developed in Bono Labs in Arlington, Virginia, which was the only lab capable of developing black and white reversal stock.
+Consequently, the crew only received dailies a week after sending the footage in.
 Raw stock cost $5,414 and developing it cost $18,000.
-While the crew was able to shoot in the warehouse for free, they did have to pay the electricity bill, which increased dramatically during filming.

 During post-production, most of the budget went toward the negative cut, which was a match back from an AVID cut list.
 Clint Mansell created the score on his equipment, for which he was paid a deferred fee.
-The rest of the money for music went toward rights for festival entries.
-There was a separate budget for film and lab for post-production for the blow-up release print, which cost roughly $25,571.
-Another $3,000 went to the 35mm optical soundtrack.

-The production cost was $60,927, and post-production costs amounted to $68,183.
+The production cost was $60,927, with post-production costing an additional $68,183.
 Along with other expenses, including insurance, the film cost $134,815.